RUST stands for Replacing, Removing, or Upgrading Underground Storage Tanks.

 I sympathized and explained that there are various grant and funding programs in California for this situation.
 “I am sure that if the county finds contamination, they will look to those responsible for the contamination, and if they can’t find those responsible, they will use the appropriate funding mechanisms available from the state.”

 We have over 30 years of experience dealing with problems like vapor intrusion, cleanup, and mitigation.
-If you have similar problems, we may be able to help.
+If you have similar issues, we may be able to help.
 Click on the button below for a free consultation and learn more about what we can do to help.

 “I just received an alarming letter from my county environmental health department that our property well is near a site where contamination was recently discovered.
 Our well is our primary source for drinking water.
 What do we do?
 Should we be worried?”